Requirements¶

 General requirements¶

-The following requirements apply to all variants of Anbox Cloud.
+The following requirements apply to both variants of Anbox Cloud.

 Ubuntu Pro token¶